Colonial Pipeline partially resumes as Nicholas brings rains, wind | Headlines

 Colonial Pipeline partially resumes as Nicholas brings rains, wind

-Royal Dutch Shell halted production its Perdido offshore oil platform due to heavy winds, and U.S. liquefied natural gas producer Freeport LNG said processing at its Texas coast facility was halted, likely due to a power outage.
-The storm caused widespread power outages as it crossed over the Houston metropolitan area late Monday night and early Tuesday morning, but that number shrank throughout Tuesday.
+Colonial Pipeline on Tuesday said it had resumed operations on its main gasoline Line 1, while distillate Line 2 remained down due to a power outage in the Houston area after Hurricane Nicholas made landfall.
+Royal Dutch Shell halted production at its Perdido offshore oil platform due to heavy winds, and U.S. liquefied natural gas producer Freeport LNG said processing at its Texas coast facility was halted, likely due to a power outage.

 - Country: